 50.Salt is good, but if the salt loses its saltiness, with what will you season it?
 Have salt in yourselves, and be at peace with one another.”

 ¶1.
 And from there, he got up and went into the borders of Judea, by way of the other side of Jordan.
 And again, multitudes flocked to him; and again, as was his custom, he began to teach them.

-2. And Pharisees, coming up to him, tempting him, asked him if it was lawful for a husband to divorce a wife.
+2. And Pharisees, coming up to him, asked him if it was lawful for a husband to divorce a wife, tempting him.

 3. But he answered and said to them, “What did Moses command you?”

 4. Then they replied, “Moses allowed for a man to write a certificate of separation, and to divorce.”